themmer/node-challenge/advanced/README.md

 Docs on Http for node:
 - https://nodejs.org/api/http.html#http_http_request_options_callback

-If you have free time check out faker.js and create an endpoing that utlizes faker.js.
+If you have free time check out faker.js and create an endpoint that utlizes faker.js.
 The endpoint would return a json payload using fake data that will change on each call.

 - https://github.com/marak/Faker.js/